LEAGUE7QC/LEAGUE7QC.github.io/docs/season/02/rules-format.md

 ### 5.2 Match Scheduling
 - Team captains are responsible for scheduling their matches within the 7-week timeframe
+- All scheduling discussions must take place in the L7 Discord channel designated for such discussions.
-- Both team captains must confirm schedule agreements in writing on LEAGUE7's official Discord
+- Both team captains must confirm schedule agreements in writing on LEAGUE7's official Discord.
+- If team captains are unable to come to an agreement regarding scheduling and a deadline is approaching the match will be scheduled at the default time.
 - Teams are responsible for completing all their matches within the 7-week O.W.L.s period
 - No maximum limit on the number of matches teams can play per week
 - Teams must complete matches according to their division format's deadlines outlined in [3.6 Season Formats](#36-season-formats)